pedrovsglima/pedrovsglima.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am looking for PhD positions at the intersection of ...
+I currently work in data engineering and am interested in research at the intersection of artificial intelligence and healthcare.

-I have an MSc in Biomedical Engineering and a BSc in Control and Automation Engineering from the Federal University of Pernambuco (Brazil).
-As an undergraduate student, I spent a full academic year at INP-ENSEEIHT (France) under the scientific mobility program BRAFITEC (Brasil France Ingénieur Technologie).
+I did my MSc in Biomedical Engineering at Federal University of Pernambuco (Brazil), where I applied deep learning for skin disease diagnosis.
+Previously, I received a BSc in Control and Automation Engineering from Federal University of Pernambuco (Brazil), with an opportunity to spend a full academic year at INP-ENSEEIHT (France) as a Visiting Student.

 Research interests: